Cara Romero

-Cara Romero (born 1977) is a Chemehuevi photographer from the United States.
-She is known for her dramatic digital photography that examines Indigenous life through a contemporary lens.
-She lives in both Santa Fe, NM and the Mojave Desert.
+Cara Romero (born 1977) is an American photographer known for her digital photography that examines Indigenous life through a contemporary lens.
+She lives in both Santa Fe, New Mexico and the Mojave Desert.
+She is an enrolled citizen of the Chemehuevi Indian Tribe.

 Biography

-Cara Romero was born in Inglewood, CA. and was raised on the Chemehuevi Valley Indian reservation.
+Cara Romero was born in Inglewood, California. and was raised on the Chemehuevi Indian Tribe of the Chemehuevi Reservation.
 Her father is Chemehuevi, and her mother is German-Irish.
 Romero majored in Cultural Anthropology at the University of Houston.
 She later studied photography at the Institute of American Indian Arts and commercial photography at Oklahoma State University.
-Romero is married to Cochiti Pueblo artist, Diego Romero, and the couple has two sons.
+Romero is married to Cochiti Pueblo artist, Diego Romero, and the couple have two sons.

-Cara was the first Executive Director of the Chemehuevi Cultural Centre.
-In 2007-2010, she was an elected member of the Chemehuevi Tribal Council, she became the Chairman of the Chemehuevi Education Board, and the Chairman of the Chemehuevi Early Education Policy Council.
+Romero was the first executive director of the Chemehuevi Cultural Centre.
+In 2007–2010, she was an elected member of the Chemehuevi Tribal Council, she became the Chairman of the Chemehuevi Education Board, and the Chairman of the Chemehuevi Early Education Policy Council.

 Life

+Growing up as a child of divorce, Romero found herself living a "very bicultural, biracial experience" as she would go back and forth from living in the Chemehuevi Reservation to then a "majority-minority school district" in Houston, Texas.
+During her time living in Houston, Romero came to the realization that the people around her did not truly understood what it meant to be Native American in America.